 Wednesday, October 9th, 2019

-In this article we set out, in basic terms, the steps required to complete the purchase of a business.
+This article sets out, in basic terms, the legal steps required when you buy a business.

 1. Heads of Terms

-The first step is to agree the commercial terms of the deal, the most important being the purchase price and agreeing how this will be paid.
+When looking to buy a business, the first step is to agree the commercial terms of the deal, the most important being the purchase price and agreeing how this will be paid.
 Although non-binding (usually), heads of terms are important as they create a moral commitment between the parties which can be difficult to deviate from down the line.
-For this reason, we would always recommend buyers take professional advice before agreeing heads of terms with the seller.
+For this reason, we would always recommend buyers take professional advice before agreeing heads of terms for buying a business from a seller.

 2. Due Diligence